 - Yellow onions, carrots, peas, green beans, and corn: This is the base mix of vegetables that I used to make this recipe, but feel free to substitute any other stir-fry vegetables you have on hand.

 - Garlic, ginger, and green onions: These three ingredients are collectively known as the holy trinity of Chinese cuisine.
 They are used to build a solid foundation of flavors and aromas in Chinese-style meals.

-- Cooked, chilled rice: Make sure your rice has been cooked in advance and thoroughly chilled in the fridge in a sealed container.
+- Cooked, chilled brown rice: Make sure your rice has been cooked in advance and thoroughly chilled in the fridge in a sealed container.
 As I said before, freshly-cooked rice will not work well in this recipe.